 The Bahá’í Gardens were built to provide a fitting approach to and setting for the Shrines in which the founders of the Bahá’í religion are buried.
 The gardens aim to create a quiet and tranquil environment allowing all the visitors to benefit from peaceful surroundings of the holy places.
 The gardens are open to the general public without charge - all are welcome.

+The Bahá’í Gardens are religious sites that are open to the general public without charge.
 As in most other such sites, visitors are asked to dress modestly, to help keep the place clean and beautiful, and to behave in a manner that is considerate of the sensitivities of others.
-Please read these reminders before entering the gardens.

 Dress: Please wear clothing that covers your shoulders and reaches your knees, with no tears.
 Because of the pebbled paths and occasionally slippery pavements, we recommend wearing comfortable shoes with good traction.
 During the summer months, consider bringing a hat and sun screen.

 Photography is permitted, except for the interior of the Shrines.

 Food and drink: Visitors are welcome to bring their own bottle of water, but drinking other beverages, eating, chewing gum and smoking are not allowed inside the gardens.